You just found out someone stole your identity.

 4) File a report at your local police department.

 Next, you must head to your city’s police station and file an identity theft crime report.
 To do this, you must supply a copy of the FTC affidavit, as well as a piece of government-issued photo ID, a document verifying your address, and any extra evidence of the crime.
-Your local police department will also need to receive a memo from the FTC, which will explain how they must handle the report.
+Your local police department will also need to receive, which will explain how they must handle the report.

 You can find a lot of information relating to your financial liabilities as an identity theft victim here.
 This resource outlines what you can expect to face for an out-of-pocket loss based on your circumstances.